Gas gangrene can develop after certain types of surgery or injuries.

 Deeper infections into fibrous tissue around the muscles called fascia (fasciitis) or muscle (myositis), which usually are painful

 Skin infections rarely spread and become serious.

 Sometimes the bacteria in soft tissues produce large amounts of gas as a waste product.
 The gas can form bubbles and blisters in tissue.
 Often, the infection blocks small blood vessels.
-As a result, the infected tissue dies, leading to gangrene.
+As a result, the infected tissue dies.
 The dead tissue enables the clostridial infection to spread even faster.
-Gangrene is more likely to develop when muscle is infected than when only the skin is infected.
+Gas gangrene is more likely to develop when muscle is infected than when only the skin is infected.